HelloWallet/secret-service/README.md

 Most of the specialized commands above really just kick off gulp tasks in a more pre-defined way, but you can start individual gulp tasks using:

 ```
-ss app {{command}}
+ss app {{commands...}}
 ```

-To see a list of available tasks, just do:
+To see a list of available tasks and any associated help with the task, just do:

 ```
-ss app list
+ss tasks
 ```

 ### Project configuration